 The following individuals were elected as members of the ISHHR Council at the 10th ISHHR Conference in Novi Sad, Serbia, in September 2017.
 Together, they represent a diverse range of disciplines, expertise, skills and knowledge, that guides the decision-making processes of the organisation.

-Gwynyth Overland, PhD in clinical sociology and the sociology of religion, is senior adviser at Southern Norway Regional Trauma Competency Centre (RVTS Sør).
+Gwynyth Overland, PhD in clinical sociology and the sociology of religion, has served as senior adviser at Southern Norway Regional Trauma Competency Centre (RVTS Sør).
 Recently her research interests have included the study of radicalisation and violent extremism, explored in the paper and session “Implementing Counter-narratives in the Radicalisation Process” (3rd ISA Forum).

 In addition to books and articles on the meaning of culture for vulnerable populations and refugees’ experience of psychiatric treatment, she has published Post Traumatic Survival: The lessons of Cambodian Resilience (2013) and the anthology Nordic Work with Traumatised Refugees: Do We Really Care (2014).

 Loes H.M. van Willigen, M.D., Ph.D., was originally trained as a general practitioner, and became involved in providing health care to refugees in 1982; first as a medical doctor, and later as consecutively the director of the former Refugee Health Care Centre of the former Dutch Ministry of Welfare, Health and Culture, and the Pharos Foundation for Refugee Health Care.